The planar Tur\'an number of the seven-cycle: Proof of Theorem : Extremal Graph Construction

 \section{Proof of Theorem \ref{ct}: Extremal Graph Construction}

 This construction is a modification of the construction of D. Ghosh et al. \cite{ghosh2022planar}.
-First we show that for each $k\geq 2$, there is a planar graph $G_0$ which contains $2$ rows by $k$ columns of ``hexagons" and an additional vertex, where each face of $G_0$ has length $8$ and each vertex of $G_0$ has degree $2$ or $3$ (Figure \ref{f1}).
-Then, from $G_0$ we can construct $G$, where $G$ is a $K_4,C_7$-free planar graph with $v(G)=42k+26$ and $e(G)=108k+60$, so $e(G)=\frac{18}{7}n - \frac{48}{7}$.
+First we show that for each $k\geq 2$, there is a plane graph $G_0$ which contains $2$ rows by $k$ columns of ``hexagons" and an additional vertex, where each face of $G_0$ has length $8$ and each vertex of $G_0$ has degree $2$ or $3$ (Figure \ref{f1}).
+Then, from $G_0$ we can construct $G$, where $G$ is a $K_4,C_7$-free plane graph with $v(G)=42k+26$ and $e(G)=108k+60$, so $e(G)=\frac{18}{7}v(G) - \frac{48}{7}$.

-Given $G_0$, make local change to each vertex of $G_0$, as shown in Figure \ref{cs}.
-Specifically, if $v\in v(G_0)$ has degree $3$, then $v_1,v_2,v_3$ are the middle points of the three edges incident to $v$ in $G_0$, and $v_4,v_5,v_6$ are three vertex added as replacement of $v$.
-If $v\in v(G_0)$ has degree $2$, then $v_1,v_3$ are the harving vertex of the two edges incident to $v$ in $G_0$, and $v_2,v_4,v_5,v_6$ are four vertices added as replacement of $v$.
-Hence each edge of $G_0$ become a vertex in $G$(the harving vertex of that edge), each degree $3$ vertex of $G_0$ is replaced with $3$ vertices, and each degree $2$ vertex of $G_0$ is replaced with $4$ vertices.
+Given $G_0$, we make local changes to each vertex of $G_0$, as shown in Figure \ref{cs}.
+Specifically, if $v\in v(G_0)$ has degree $3$, then $v_1,v_2,v_3$ are the middle points of the three edges incident to $v$ in $G_0$, and $v_4,v_5,v_6$ are three vertices added in replacement of $v$.
+If $v\in v(G_0)$ has degree $2$, then $v_1,v_3$ are the middle points of the two edges incident to $v$ in $G_0$, and $v_2,v_4,v_5,v_6$ are four vertices added in replacement of $v$.
+Hence each edge of $G_0$ become a vertex in $G$ (the middle point of that edge), each degree $3$ vertex of $G_0$ is replaced with $3$ vertices, and each degree $2$ vertex of $G_0$ is replaced with $4$ vertices.
 Also, as shown in Figure \ref{cs}, each vertex of $G_0$ contributes $12$ edges in $G$.
 Observe that in $G_0$, there are $3k+7$ vertices with degree $2$ and $6k-2$ vertices with degree $3$, and $e(G_0)=12k+4$.
 Then, it is easy to verify $G$ is a $K_4,C_7$-free graph with